 Taking a tour of the historical sites of the city is a must-do.
 Panipat is home to many tombs, mosques, temples, and monuments that still carry the old charm.
 Apart from that, shopping is extremely engaging as there are a lot of local markets with tons of handloom and textile products.
 Chaura Bazar, Main Bazar, Jawahar Cloth Market are a few markets that one must explore if in Panipat.

 Panipat is well connected by roadway, railway, and airway routes to all parts of India.
 The city is 90 km from the capital of India, Delhi and is 169 km from the state capital, Chandigarh.
 Tourists from across the country and abroad travel to Panipat all year round.
 Panipat is located at a rough distance of 90, 1,500, 1,600, and 2,200 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel to Panipat by the following means of public transportation.

-By Air.
-Indira Gandhi International airport in Delhi is the nearest airport to reach Panipat.
+Indira Gandhi International Airport in Delhi is the nearest airport to reach Panipat.
 From the airport, one has to take a taxi or a bus to further cover a distance of approx 100km.
 The airport receives direct and connecting flights from all parts of the country and abroad hence travelling to Delhi's IGI will not be a problem.

 Here is a list of Indian cities from where flights are available to Panipat